COVID-19 pandemic in Luxembourg: March 2020

 On 5 March a man returned from northern Italy and was tested positive for the virus.
 He was put in quarantine at the Centre Hospitalier de Luxembourg.

 On 6 March a woman was confirmed with the virus after staying in the Alsace region in France, bringing the total number of confirmed cases to 3.

 On the evening of 7 March the Ministry of Health confirmed another case of coronavirus in the country, stating that the infected person had an "epidemiological link" with northern Italy.

 On 8 March, another case was confirmed, with an infected patient who had recently returned from the Alsace region in France.

 On 10 March, two cases were confirmed simultaneously, with one returning home from the United States and one returning from Switzerland.

 On 12 March, the Ministry of Health confirmed 19 new cases in Luxembourg, bringing the total number of cases to 26, with a 94-year-old in critical condition.
 According to the ministry, two of the patients were infected in Luxembourg while the other 10 got infected abroad.
 One of the cases was diagnosed at Kirchberg Hospital, and since then the hospital has implemented numerous precautionary measures, including limiting patient visits, only hospital staff can reserve parking spaces being reserved for hospital staff only, outpatient consultations being substantially reduced, and controlled access at the main entrance.
 The ministry also announced that schools would close from 16 to 27 March following the recent number of cases in Luxembourg.

 On 13 March, Minister for Health Paulette Lenert, Minister for Mobility François Bausch, and Minister for Family Affairs Corinne Cahen held a press conference to confirm another 8 cases and Luxembourg's first death, which was a 94-year-old who had been in critical condition.

 On 14 March, the Ministry of Health confirmed 17 more cases, bringing the total number of cases in Luxembourg to 51.
 Paulette Lenert stated, "the virus has arrived," adding that the situation was starting to become "critical" and "unprecedented".

 On 15 March, Lenert and Prime Minister of Luxembourg Xavier Bettel held a press briefing confirming 26 more cases in Luxembourg, bringing the total number of confirmed cases to 77.
 They stated that most non-food shops and restaurants would close at midnight following the spike in cases.
-Among non-food business permitted to remain open were post offices, banks and pet supply stores.
+Among non-food business permitted to remain open were post offices, banks and animal feed stores.
 It was also decreed that buses would not open their front doors and that passengers had to get on at the rear of the bus; also, the front row of seats on all buses were physically blocked off with tape or chains.